 The open-label, multiple-dose, dose-escalating Phase 1/2 study is evaluating the safety, tolerability and efficacy of GTX-102 in pediatric patients with Angelman syndrome who have a genetically confirmed diagnosis of full maternal UBE3A gene deletion.
-The study will evaluate the overall clinical global impression scale of change after the first two doses, along with a panel of other efficacy assessments for the domains impacted in Angelman, including communication, sleep, behavior, gross motor skills, fine motor skills, and seizures, which will be measured at Day 128.
+The study will evaluate the overall Clinical Global Impression - Improvement (CGI-I) scale of change at Day 58 and again at Day 128, at which time a panel of other efficacy assessments for the domains impacted in Angelman, including communication, sleep, behavior, gross motor skills, fine motor skills, and seizures will also be measured.